2006 WWE brand extension draft: Background

-After World Wrestling Entertainment, Inc. bought all the assets of Extreme Championship Wrestling (ECW) in 2003, the company began releasing DVDs promoting the original ECW.
+After World Wrestling Entertainment, Inc. bought all the assets of Extreme Championship Wrestling (ECW) from its parent HHG Corporation in 2003, the company began releasing DVDs promoting the original ECW.
 Soon afterwards, the company promoted shows for ECW alumni entitled, One Night Stand in 2005 and in 2006.
 On May 25, 2006, WWE announced the launch of a new brand, ECW, a revival of original promotion.
 The new brand would later debut its television show on the Sci Fi Channel on June 13, 2006.
+In preparation for the launch of the new ECW television show, ECW representative Paul Heyman would receive two draft picks from the existing Raw and SmackDown! rosters.

 Selections

 Aftermath

 Fifteen days after the draft ECW would hold its premiere episode on June 13, 2006.
 Although not drafted, Tazz later defected from SmackDown! to ECW, Big Show from Raw to ECW, and Randy Orton from SmackDown! to Raw.
 In August 2006, after a few appearances, Kurt Angle requested and was granted his release from his WWE contract.

 On February 2, 2010, WWE Chairman Vince McMahon announced that ECW would air its final episode on February 16, 2010.
 The ECW brand was disbanded after the final show, with every ECW wrestler becoming a free agent, eligible to join either the Raw or SmackDown brands.
 The original brand extension would end in August 2011.